feltcute/ModdingDocsMGD/Doc/Manual/Monsters/Monsters.rst

       ]
     }

-The following keys are required:
+The following :term:`keys` are required:

 .. list-table::
   :widths: 1 5